 Where can I see and try them?

-At this time the only way to see and try one is to back one of the crowdfunding campaigns and wait until a finalised commercial product is available and has been shipped to you.
+At this time the only way to see and try one is to back one of the crowdfunding campaigns and wait until a finalized commercial product is available and has been shipped to you.

-Until finalised production units are available there is no way or place that you can see or try them.
+Until finalized production units are available there is no way or place that you can see or try them.
 It will likely be a couple of years before we see such products (if at all) on the store shelves.

 What do the reviews say?

-It is still early days in terms of review for mouthpiece toothbrushes, because so few products exist.
+It is still early days in terms of review for mouthpiece toothbrushes because so few products exist.